-Leave of Absence
+Leave of Absence & Stop-Outs

 The College of Graduate and Professional Studies recognizes that matriculated students in CGPS degree and certificate programs are working professionals with many external responsibilities.
-As such, CGPS allows matriculated students to take a leave of absence, not to exceed two semesters, when needed.
+As such, CGPS allows matriculated students to take a leave of absence (also called a stop out), not to exceed two semesters, when needed.
 Student Support Specialists advise students on the leave process and help students design their course progression plan to meet specific needs.
 All students considering a leave must contact Student Financial Services to identify any possible financial ramifications of not enrolling in a given term or terms.